omgupta7352/Weather-app/README.md

 ## Demo

-You can try out the Unsplash clone live [here](https://weather-app-omgupta.netlify.app/).
+You can try out the Weather App live [here](https://weather-app-omgupta.netlify.app/).

 ## Technologies Used